Stillbirth Negligence Claims For Compensation

 Contact Sheldon Davidson Solicitors.

 Sheldon Davidson Solicitors is a personal injury law firm based in Manchester and we work with clients across the region including Bury, Bolton, Prestwich, Oldham, Rochdale and Radcliffe, and beyond.

-Our team have huge experience in handling all forms of birth injury claims and we represent clients throughout England and Wales and offer free initial consultations and claim assessments.
+Our team has huge experience in handling all forms of birth injury claims and we represent clients on stillbirth compensation cases throughout England and Wales, starting with a free initial consultation and claim assessments.

 Sheldon Davidson Solicitors can act on a no-win, no fee basis.
 This means there is no financial risk to you in the unlikely event that your claim does not succeed once we have started the process of making a claim.